Dodgers vs. Padres Player Props Betting Odds

 Muncy Stats

-- Muncy has 22 hits with a double, 12 home runs, 26 walks and 28 RBI.
-He's also stolen one base.
+- Max Muncy has put up 22 hits with a double, 12 home runs and 27 walks.
+He has driven in 28 runs with one stolen base.

 Muncy Recent Games